Have Fun Building a Screened In Porch

 If you are building a screened in porch on an existing porch, use our helpful tips to become better informed.

-This is a project that can be done by the average do-it-yourselfer and requires basic carpentry tools in most cases.
+This is a project that can be done by a do-it-yourselfer and requires basic to intermediate carpentry tools in most cases.

 Custom designed screen porch by The Porch Company of Nashville TN